Bergvca/bergvca.github.io/resume.md

 ## Professional Experience
 ### BNP Paribas New York
 `2018 - Now`  **Datascientist**
 Setup and maintaining the holistic supervisory and surveillance platform _ForcePoint UEBA_.
-Designed build various part of the BNPP specific tooling, including Entity Resolution, NLP systems, and visualising reports.
+Designed and built various parts of the BNPP specific tooling, including Entity Resolution, NLP systems, and visualising reports.
 Working mainly with ElasticSearch, Python and PostgreSQL.

 ### Rabobank U.A.